Resources

 Our guide on how to plan a funeral.
 A funeral is an opportunity to create a special tribute to your loved one and whilst painful, can also be memorable and a positive experience.

-Protecting Against Identity Fraud
+Protecting Against Identity Fraud - What to do When Someone Dies

-Government Advice When Someone Dies
+Government Advice - What to do When Someone Dies

-There’s a lot of Government advice to help and support you when someone dies.
+Do you need to know what to do when someone dies?
+There’s a lot of Government advice to help and support you during this difficult time.
 This article explains more.

-Funeral Etiquette in Different Faiths
+Funeral Etiquette - in Different Faiths

-If you are attending the funeral of a someone of a different faith you can get advice here on, for example, what to expect, how to pay your respects, how to send condolences and what to wear to the funeral.
+If you are attending the funeral of someone of a different faith you can get advice here on, for example, what to expect, how to pay your respects, how to send condolences and what to wear to the funeral.

 Cancelling Mail